niravshah/iwc/README.md

 ---

-### CACHING
+### Caching

-* All calls to the external FSA API are quite expensive.
-Hence the app implements a basic Caching strategy defined in CacheConfiguration
+* All calls to the external FSA API are cached using a basic Caching strategy defined in CacheConfiguration
-* Authorities and Establishment responses are cached for 5 minutes
+* Authorities and Establishment responses are cached for 5 minutes.
+* Cache is implemented using Google Guava

 ---